ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-equality-encoded.md

 ## How does equality encoding work?

-Equality encoding values works by:
+FeatureBase equality encoding:
-* saving values to disk as column names
+* uses the actual value as a column name, saved to disk
-* encoding a `1` to represent the relationship between column name and unique row identifier
+* represents the relationship between unique identifier and column in boolean terms:
-* encoding a `0` if that relationship does not exist.
+  * `1` indicates the relationship exists

-As a result, a single bitmap is created for each value.
+  * `0` indicates it does not.

 {% include /concepts/concept-bitmap-source-data-table.md %}